hamzanation/H2OhioDataSynthesisProject/ProjectReport.md

 #### Data Attributes

 <p>This needs to be updated as we haven't fully figured things out yet.</p>

+**Note**: I should be getting an overall formal data dictionary of all the attributes used, so this should be updated appropriately when that is given.

 ##### Measurements and precision